brevia-ai/brevia/README.md

 * Brevia App UI on http://localhost:3000

 To use ports other than 8000 or 3000 just uncomment the variables `BREVIA_API_PORT` or `BREVIA_APP_PORT` in the .env file.

+You can also use `--profile api` option to just start Brevia API and not Brevia App.

 ## Create a Brevia Project